 Ryanair Holdings was incorporated in 1996 as a holding company for Ryanair Limited, now known as Ryanair Designated Activity Company ("DAC").
-The latter operates an ultra-low fare, scheduled-passenger airline serving short-haul, point-to-point routes mainly within Europe.
+The latter operates a low fare, scheduled-passenger airline serving short- haul, point-to-point routes mainly within Europe.
+In fiscal year 2019, the Company set up Ryanair Sun (a Polish charter and scheduled passenger airline with a Polish AOC), acquired Laudamotion (an Austrian scheduled passenger airline with an Austrian AOC), and set-up Ryanair U.K. (with a U.K. AOC).
+In June 2019, Malta Air became the fifth airline in the Ryanair Group.
 See "Item 5.
 Operating and Financial Review and Prospects-History" for detail on the history of the company.
-As of June 30, 2018, Ryanair had a principal fleet of over 440 Boeing 737 aircraft and offered over 2,000 scheduled short-haul flights per day serving over 200 airports (including 86 bases) largely throughout Europe.
+As of June 30, 2019, Ryanair had a principal fleet of over 455 Boeing 737 aircraft and 20 Airbus A320 aircraft, and offered over 2,500 scheduled short-haul flights per day serving over 200 airports (including 86 bases) largely throughout Europe.
 See Item 4.
 "Route System, Scheduling and Fares-Route System and Scheduling" for more details of Ryanair's route network.
 See "Item 5.
 Operating and Financial Review and Prospects-Seasonal Fluctuations" for information about the seasonality of Ryanair's business.

-Ryanair recorded a profit on ordinary activities after taxation of $\notin 1,450.2$ million in fiscal year 2018, as compared with a profit of $\notin 1,315.9$ million in fiscal year 2017.
-This 10% increase was primarily attributable to an 8% increase in revenues (due to a 9% increase in traffic) and an 8% fuel saving per passenger.
-Ryanair generated an average booked passenger load factor of approximately 95% in fiscal year 2018, compared to 94% in fiscal year 2017, and average booked passenger fare of $\notin 39.40$ per passenger in fiscal year 2018, down from $\notin 40.58$ in the prior fiscal year.
-The Company has focused on maintaining low operating costs ($\notin 42.08$ per passenger in fiscal year 2018, a decrease from $\notin 42.62$ in fiscal year 2017).
+Ryanair recorded a profit on ordinary activities after taxation of $\in 885.0$ m in fiscal year 2019, as compared with a profit of $\in 1,450.2$ m in fiscal year 2018.
+This 39% decrease was primarily attributable to lower fares due to over-capacity in European short-haul, a 28% increase in fuel costs, a 33% increase in staff costs and a $\in 139.5$ m start-up loss in Laudamotion.
+Ryanair generated an average booked passenger load factor of approximately 96% in fiscal year 2019, compared to 95% in fiscal year 2018, and average booked passenger fare of $\in 37.18$ per passenger in fiscal year 2019, down from $\in 39.40$ in the prior fiscal year.
+The Company has focused on maintaining low operating costs ($\in 47.02$ per passenger in fiscal year 2019, an increase from $\in 42.08$ in fiscal year 2018).

-The market's acceptance of Ryanair's low-fares service is reflected in the "Ryanair Effect" - Ryanair's history of stimulating significant annual passenger traffic growth on the routes where it commences service.
-For example, the number of scheduled airline passengers traveling on Ryanair routes increased from 0.7 million passengers in 1991 to 130.3 million passengers in fiscal year 2018.
+Management believes that the market's acceptance of Ryanair's low-fares service is reflected in the "Ryanair Effect" - Ryanair's history of stimulating significant annual passenger traffic growth on the routes where it commences service.
+For example, the number of scheduled airline passengers traveling on Ryanair routes increased from 0.7 million passengers in 1991 to 142.1 million passengers in fiscal year 2019.
 Most international routes Ryanair has begun serving have recorded significant traffic growth in the period following Ryanair's commencement of service, with Ryanair typically capturing the largest portion of such growth on each route.
 A variety of factors contributed to this increase in air passenger traffic, including the development of the Irish, U.K., and European economies in past years.
-However, management believes that the most significant factors driving such growth across all its European routes have been Ryanair's low-fares policy and its superiority to its competitors in terms of flight punctuality, levels of lost baggage, and rates of flight cancellations.
+However, management believes that the most significant factors driving such growth across all its European routes have been Ryanair's low-fares policy and its favorable results compared to many competitors in terms of flight punctuality, levels of lost baggage, and rates of flight cancellations.